AlibabaCloudDocs/ecs/intl.en-US/Images/Alibaba Cloud Linux 2/Features and interfaces supported by Alibaba Cloud Linux 2/Use Alibaba Cloud Linux 2 images in an on-premises environment.md

                 gpgkey: https://mirrors.aliyun.com/alinux/RPM-GPG-KEY-ALIYUN
                 name: Aliyun Linux - $releasever - Plus - mirrors.aliyun.com

-        # Using cloud-init or systemd-networkd may cause the steps to fail when you create the meta-data configuration file.
-The alternative network configurations are as follows:
+        # If you use cloud-init or systemd-networkd to configure the network, configurations specified in meta-data may fail.
+To avoid this problem, you can use the following network configurations:
         write_files:
           - path: /etc/systemd/network/20-eth0.network
             permissions: 0644